 H+ + OH– ⇆ H2O + 13.6 kcal

 So heat release during neutralization HCl, HClO4, HNO3, HBr, HI, and H2SO4 and strong base NaOH, KOH, RbOH, and Ca(OH)2) is the same, namely 13.4 kcal/mole or 56 KJ/mole.

-Limitations of Arrhenius theory
+Limitations of Arrhenius acid and base

-- According to Arrhenius’s theory, HCl is an acid only when dissolved in water.
+- According to Arrhenius’s theory, HCl is an acid only when it dissolved in water.
 But if we use solvent such as benzene or when it exists in the gaseous state, it does not consider as an acid.

 - This theory cannot account for the acidic and basic properties of the materials in non-aqueous solvents.

 For example, NH4NO3 in liquid ammonia is an acid, though it does not give H+ ions.